 Air monitoring sites are strategically based throughout the Community to provide data that meets monitoring objectives: Highest Concentrations, Population Exposure, Source Impacts, Background Concentrations, Regional Transport, and Welfare Impacts.
-For example, the Casa Blanca site analyzes for PM{10} in the agricultural center of the Community and all three monitors are placed in locations within the highest population centers on the Community.
+For example, the Casa Blanca site analyzes for PM10 in the agricultural center of the Community and all three monitors are placed in locations within the highest population centers on the Community.

-How does the 2020 Ozone monitoring data compare with previous years' data?
+How does the 2021 Ozone monitoring data compare with previous years' data?

 Prior to 2016, ozone levels were below the 2008 NAAQS of 0.075 ppm.
-Then on October 1st, 2015, the EPA lowered the 8-hour ozone NAAQS from 0.075 to 0.070 ppm, which was applicable starting with the 2016 data.
-It is important to know that compliance with the ozone NAAQS is determined using the annual fourth highest concentration.
-The 2020 data shows an increase in the annual fourth highest ozone concentration compared to previous years.
-In 2020, there were several wildfire events in California, Arizona, and Colorado that caused four days of 8-hour average ozone concentrations above the NAAQS at each monitoring site.
-These wildfire events are considered exceptional events.
-The graphs below show the annual fourth-highest ozone concentrations with and without the exceptional events (wildfires).
+Then on October 114, 2015, the EPA lowered the 8-hour ozone NAAQS from 0.075 to 0.070 ppm, which was applicable starting with the 2016 data.
+It is important to know that compliance with the ozone NAAQS is determined by averaging the annual fourth highest concentration for the previous three years.
+For example, for Sacaton in 2021, the fourth highest concentration was 0.066 ppm, so the three-year average of 2019 (0.066 ppm), 2020 (0.068 ppm), and 2021 is 0.068 ppm.
+Therefore, the three-year average was below the NAAQS and the air monitoring network continues to show compliance with the ozone standard.